-For fax solicitations, the Proposer must provide an unsuccessful fax transmission record to document the attempted solicitation.

-- 5.3.2.4.
-When Documentation Is Required: The City may require the documentation listed in Section 5.3.2.3 or any additional documentation relating to SBE solicitations from any Proposer in the City's sole discretion.
-For example, the City may request the solicitation documentation from one or more Proposers selected randomly by the City, and/or the City may request solicitation documentation from a select group of Proposers who appear to be the most qualified.
-The City may further elect to request the solicitation documentation from a Proposer who, in the City's judgment, requires additional monitoring because of previous instances of non-compliance.
-Proposers must provide the solicitation documentation within 3 Business Days after the City requests it, unless the City has agreed in writing to a longer time period. - 5.3.3.
-Making Specifications Available.
-To receive credit for this GFE, the Proposer must make available to Interested SBEs not less than 14 Days before Proposal Opening make any project descriptions, construction plans, specifications or requirements that are necessary for Interested SBEs to submit proposals on the project (collectively, the "Project Documents").
-To satisfy this requirement, the Proposer must: - 5.3.3.1.
-Provide the SBEs with a hard copy of the Project Documents via email, fax, regular mail or other means of document transfer; or - 5.3.3.2.
-Provide necessary physical access and adequate time for SBEs to fully review the Project Documents at the Proposer's place of business within Charlotte MSA or, if the Proposer has no place of business within Charlotte MSA, at an alternate location within the Charlotte MSA where the information can be reviewed at no cost to the SBEs; and - 5.3.3.3.
-In the event the Proposer chooses to provide access under Section 5.3.3.2, notify all SBEs contacted as part of the Proposer's Section 5.3.2 SBE Contacts solicitations of the locations (including the address) where the RFQ or RFP and other documents applicable to the project can be reviewed. - 5.3.4.
+- 5.3.3.
+Making Plans Available.
+To receive credit for this GFE, the Proposer must: (a) make "Project Documents" (as defined below) available to Interested SBEs not less than 7 Days before Proposal Opening in one of the 3 ways described below; and (b) notify all SBEs contacted under GFE 5.3.2 of the way in which Project Documents will be made available.
+As used herein, Project Documents means any project descriptions, construction plans, specifications or requirements that are necessary for SBEs to bid on the project.
+The 3 ways a Proposer may make Project Documents available to SBEs are: - 5.3.3.1.
+Provide Interested SBEs with a hard copy of the Project Documents via email, fax, regular mail or other means of document transfer; or - 5.3.3.2.
+Provide necessary physical access and adequate time for SBEs to fully review the Project Documents at the Proposer's place of business within Charlotte Regional Area or, if the Proposer has no place of business within Charlotte Regional Area, at an alternate location within the Charlotte Regional Area where the information can be reviewed at no cost to the SBEs; or

+5.3.3.3.
+Post the Project Documents on a website that SBEs can access at no cost.

+To receive credit for this GFE, the Proposer's notice to SBEs must identify a telephone number or email address for requesting copies of the Project Documents (for 5.3.3.1), the locations (including the address) where Project Documents can be reviewed (for 5.3.3.2) or the website link on which they are posted (for 5.3.3.3).
+A Proposer may receive credit for GFE 5.3.3 only if it receives credit for GFE 5.3.2 (SBE Contacts).
+Some plans and designs for City buildings and infrastructure may be restricted from disclosure under federal Homeland Security laws.
+If the City Solicitation Documents indicate that the Project Documents are restricted from disclosure, the Proposer shall comply with the City's instructions in making such documents available for review.
+For example, the City Solicitation Documents may require that SBEs sign a confidentiality agreement in a form approved by the City as a condition to disclosure.

+- 5.3.4.
 Attending a City pre-submittal meeting.
 To receive credit for this GFE, the Proposer must attend a pre-submittal meeting scheduled by the City for the Contract in question. - 5.3.5.
-Conducting a Pre-Submittal Meeting for SBEs.
-To receive credit for this GFE, the Proposer must conduct a pre-submittal meeting for SBEs at least 3 Business Days before the Proposal due date.
-The pre-submittal meeting must take place within Mecklenburg County, or, if the Proposer has no place of business within Mecklenburg County, at an alternate location within the Charlotte MSA.
-Not less than 48 hours before the pre-submittal meeting, the Proposer must communicate the time and location of the meeting to all SBEs that the Proposer is required to contact to earn GFE points under Section 5.3.2.
+Conducting a Pre-Proposal for SBEs.
+To receive credit for this GFE, the Proposer must conduct a pre-bid meeting for SBEs no less than 3 Business Days before Proposal Opening.
+The pre-bid meeting must take place within Mecklenburg County, or, if the Proposer has no place of business within Mecklenburg County, at an alternate location within the Charlotte Regional Area.
+Not less than 48 hours before the pre-bid meeting, the Proposer must communicate the time and location of the meeting to the SBEs that the Proposer is required to contact to earn GFE points under Section 5.3.2.
+A Proposer may receive credit for this GFE only if it receives credit for GFE 5.3.2 (SBE Contacts).